 The Noble Law Firm is an employment law firm with offices in both North Carolina and New York City.
 We help clients navigate non-compete agreements both before hiring and after.
 Non-competes prohibit employees from engaging in business that competes with their employer’s business, and while this may benefit the employer, it can be very restrictive for the employee.
 Non-compete laws vary from state to state, and our employment lawyers are well versed in both New York State and North Carolina employment law.
 If you are currently negotiating a contract with a non-compete agreement or if you have left a job and are subject to a non-compete that remains in force, contact one of our employment law attorneys.

 A written contract such as a “non-compete,” “non-competition agreement,” or “covenant not to compete” is often executed at the beginning of an employer-employee relationship.
-Your employer may attempt to prohibit you from going to work for their competitors when you leave their company.
+After these employment contracts are signed, your employer may attempt to prohibit you from going to work for their competitors when you leave their company.
 These agreements tend to use strong legal language designed to restrict employees and provide a disincentive for you to stay with the company.
 North Carolina courts have held that these agreements can be unenforceable if they are meant to restrict trade rather than to protect a legitimate business interest.

 Additionally, if an employer asks you to sign a non-compete agreement at some point after you have become employed, it must offer something more than the promise of continued employment in order for the agreement to be enforceable.